Federated Learning with Heterogeneous Differential Privacy: Theoretical Derivations for Federated Linear Regression

-In this section, we consider applying the proposed algorithm \emph{FeO2} on the federated linear regression problem, introduced by \cite{li2021ditto}.
-We utilize a similar setup as the federated point estimation problem, solve the optimization problem, and show the Bayes optimality of \emph{FeO2} on the global model on the server, as well as the optimality of local models on clients.
+In this appendix, we consider applying the proposed algorithm \textsc{FedHDP} on the simplified setup of federated linear regression problem, first introduced by \cite{li2021ditto}.
+We formally present the setup, solve the optimization problem, and show the Bayes optimality of \textsc{FedHDP} on the global model on the server, as well as the optimality of local models on clients.